 While battling kidney cancer years ago, Fenn was told he had a 20 percent chance of living.
 Thinking he was going to die, he decided to leave a box full of personal treasures in the Rockies for someone to find.
 He felt it was a way to leave his legacy behind, in a thrilling style that suited him.
-He claims his legacy, contained in the chest, includes rare coins, gold nuggets, gems, jewelry, a 17th-Century Spanish ring, ancient figurines and countless other rare finds.
+At the time, he said his legacy, contained in the chest, includes rare coins, gold nuggets, gems, jewelry, a 17th-Century Spanish ring, ancient figurines and countless other rare finds.

-The real kicker?
-Fenn has not yet passed away, and the treasure has yet to be found, although thousands of hopefuls search every year.
-Travel Channel’s Expedition Unknown, hosted by the hilarious Josh Gates, recently did a whole episode covering Fenn’s Treasure.
-Gates got to ask Fenn himself what Fenn’s motive was for hiding the treasure, to which Fenn replied, “To get the people out in the sunshine again.
-To smell the pine needles in the mountains.”
+Thousands of hopefuls have searched for the hidden treasure every year.
+Travel Channel's Expedition Unknown did a whole episode covering Fenn's Treasure.
+Gates got to ask Fenn himself what Fenn's motive was for hiding the treasure, to which Fenn replied, "To get the people out in the sunshine again.
+To smell the pine needles in the mountains."

-So, how can you find the treasure for yourself?
-Fenn wrote an autobiography titled The Thrill of the Chase, and in it, he included a 24-line poem of clues leading people to the treasure.
-He has also dropped additional clues over the years.
-Here are some things we know for sure about the treasure apart from the riddle in his book:
+Fenn wrote an autobiography titled The Thrill of the Chase.
+In it, he included a 24-line poem of clues leading people to the treasure.
+Here are some of the clues shared over the years:

 - A map Fenn released in another book shows the search area as Montana, Wyoming, Colorado and New Mexico.

 - It is hidden north of Sante Fe and 5,000 feet above sea level.

 - Fenn has said it's not associated with any structure and it's not buried in a graveyard.